simonpoole/mapsplit/README.md

 * _format_ __application/vnd.openstreetmap.data+pbf__ (note this is not a registered mime type)
 * _minzoom_ and _maxzoom_
+* _latest___date_ the timestamp of the youngest OSM element added, as the number of seconds since the UNIX epoch

 You should __NOT__ confuse this format with Mapbox vector tiles that use PBF encoded tiles for rendering data generated from, among other sources, OpenStreetMap.